Upgrade OpenRAG

 Export customized flows before upgrading

 If you modified the built-in flows or created custom flows in your OpenRAG Langflow instance, export your flows before upgrading.
-This ensure that you won't lose your flows after upgrading, and you can reference the exported flows if there are any breaking changes in the new version.
+This ensures that you won't lose your flows after upgrading, and you can reference the exported flows if there are any breaking changes in the new version.

-Upgrade TUI-managed deployments
+Upgrade terminal-managed deployments

 To upgrade OpenRAG, you need to upgrade the OpenRAG Python package, and then upgrade the OpenRAG containers.